Loving a veteran with PTSD is hard as hell.

 How many of them would drive hours and hours for a family road trip when they wanted to rest but trusted no one else to drive because every bump or twist in the road reminded them of driving in a combat zone?

-How many of them would attempt to bury the memories of combat, lost comrades and sights and sounds no one wants to ever think about but they faced head on with their drug of choice?
+How many of them would attempt to bury the memories of combat, lost comrades and sights and sounds no one ever wants to think about but they faced head on with their drug of choice?

 How many of them would lose precious relationships because they could not let the emotional barriers they will build over the years down?

-How many of them will never get a peaceful nights sleep again because their dreams are truly nightmares they constantly re-live in their minds?
+How many of them will never get a peaceful night’s sleep again because their dreams are truly nightmares they constantly re-live in their minds?

 How many of them would succumb to the demons in their heads and just end it all?